Noreen Oliver: Awards

+In June 2013, she received a Burton Mail Community Champion Public Service Award.

+The same year, she became a member of the CVLS Honours Committee and director of the Centre for Social Justice in March 2014, becoming a Fellow for the Centre for Social Justice in November 2014.

+TouchFM gave Noreen a Pride of Burton Award in June 2014.

+In October 2015, she received an Amy Winehouse Foundation Award for Services to Recovery Communities across the UK.

+Oliver became an Honorary Fellow of Burton and South Derbyshire College in October 2019 and a Fellow of Rotary International in March 2020.

+In November 2023, Oliver was honoured with the award of Honorary Doctorate of Letters by Staffordshire University in recognition of her work in addiction rehabilitation, saving lives across the country, including in Staffordshire.

 Personal life

 She has been married to Tony Oliver, a prison officer, since 2005.
 She has a stepdaughter and two grandchildren.

-As a result of her alcoholism, she suffers from diabetes and damaged nerve endings in her legs.
+As a result of her alcoholism, she suffered from diabetes and damaged nerve endings in her legs.

-Through her activism she has become friends with former drug addict Russell Brand, who sought her advice about what to do with funds he had raised to help addicts.
-She is interviewed in his 2014 BBC Three documentary, End the Drugs War, in which Brand visits the BAC Centre and attends a graduation ceremony for a recovering addict who had just completed the programme.
+Through her activism she became friends with former drug addict Russell Brand, who sought her advice about what to do with funds he had raised to help addicts.
+She was interviewed in his 2014 BBC Three documentary, End the Drugs War, in which Brand visited the BAC Centre and attended a graduation ceremony for a recovering addict who had just completed the programme.
 He also visited the Langan's Tea Rooms; he subsequently opened a similar social enterprise, the Trew Era Cafe.
-She also appears in Brand: A Second Coming, a 2015 documentary about Brand's activism.
+She also appeared in Brand: A Second Coming, a 2015 documentary about Brand's activism.

+She died on 16 December 2023.